John Cockcroft: Second World War

 Soon after his return, Cockcroft was appointed Chief Superintendent of the Air Defence Research Development Establishment (ADRDE) at Christchurch, Hampshire.
 His focus was on the use of radar for shooting down enemy aircraft.
 The GL Mk.
 III radar was developed as a target tracking and predicting radar, but by 1942 the SCR-584 radar developed for the same purpose in the United States became available, and Cockcroft recommended that it be acquired under Lend-Lease.
 On his own initiative, he acquired SCR-584 sets for testing, and trials conducted on the Isle of Sheppey in October 1943 conclusively demonstrated that SCR-584 was superior.
 This made Cockcroft very unpopular at the Ministry of Supply, but he had intelligence that the Germans were planning to deploy the V-1 flying bomb.
 On 1 January 1944, Lieutenant-General Sir Ronald Weeks sent Washington an urgent request for 134 SCR-584 sets.

 The proximity fuze had been pioneered by Alan Butement.
 The idea was that if a shell could explode when it was near an enemy aircraft, a near miss would be nearly as effective as a direct hit.
 The technical problem was to miniaturise a radar set, and make it sturdy enough to be fired from a gun barrel.
 The second problem had been solved by the Germans; a dud German bomb was salvaged that had valves that could withstand the acceleration.
 Plans were given to the Americans by the Tizard Mission, but work continued in Britain, where a team was established at Christchurch under Charles Drummond Ellis in February 1942.
 Work proceeded fitfully, and by 1943, production was still two years away.
 On a visit to the United States in November 1943, Cockcroft discussed adapting the American proximity fuze for British use with Merle Tuve.
 As a result, 150,000 fuzes for QF 3.7-inch AA guns were ordered on 16 January 1944.
-The fuzes arrived in time to engage the V-1 flying bombs in August 1944, shooting down 97 per cent of them.
+The fuzes arrived in time to engage the V-1 flying bombs in August 1944, shooting down 97 percent of them.
 For his services, he was made a Commander of the Order of the British Empire in June 1944.